 Should you choose a home equity loan or a HELOC?

 Generations Federal Credit Union (GFCU) understands that financial predictability is essential when setting and achieving financial goals.
-When your monthly expenses remain the same, money management becomes less complicated.
+And when your monthly expenses remain the same, money management becomes less complicated.

 With GFCU, you don’t have to choose between these two options.
 We offer a fixed interest rate HELOC with repayment terms of up to 15 years and interest-only payments for the first five years.
 Members can experience the flexibility of a home equity line of credit and the security of a home equity loan.
 Only withdraw the amount you need without the worry of rising interest rates.